Telling to Live: Latina Feminist Testimonios

 Humanities & Communication

 del Alba Acevedo, Luz; Alarcon, Norma; Saldívar-Hull, Celia; Behar, Ruth; and Benmayor, Rina, "Telling to Live: Latina Feminist Testimonios" (2001).
-Faculty-Authored Books.
+Faculty Bookshelf.
 72.